bitvavo/python-bitvavo-api/README.md

 To trade and execute your advanced trading strategies, Bitvavo SDK for Python is a wrapper that enables you to easily call every endpoint in [Bitvavo API](https://docs.bitvavo.com/)

+- [Prerequisites](#prerequisites) - what you need to start developing with Bitvavo SDK for Python.
+- [Get started](#get-started) - rapidy create an app and start trading with Bitvavo.
+- [API reference](#api-reference) - in-depth information about Bitvavo SDK for Python

 ## Prerequisites

 To start programming with Bitvavo SDK for Python you need: